 Recent cases have held that “the test of reasonable expectation is not satisfied by an appeal ‘to vague notions of fairness or some concept of optimal disclosure’ ” (ACCC v AGL South Australia FCA 1369 at ; ACCC v LG Electronics Pty Ltd FCA 1047).
 In the ACCC v LG Electronics matter, the court held that, in the context of consumers complaining about faulty televisions, there was no reasonable expectation that the consumer guarantee rights in the ACL would be disclosed.

-“Puffery” is a term used by the courts to describe enthusiastic or exaggerated claims used by advertisers to promote products and services when it is obvious that the claims should not be taken seriously.
-The courts have held that mere “puffery” will not constitute misleading or deceptive conduct.
+“Puffery” is enthusiastic or exaggerated claims used by advertisers to promote products and services and it is obvious that the claims should not be taken seriously.
+The courts have held that “puffery” does not constitute misleading or deceptive conduct.
 Generally, a statement is considered to be “puffery” if no reasonable person would take it seriously or act upon it.
-Examples of puffery include phrases such as “making your dreams come true”, or “best ever”.
+Examples of puffery include phrases such as “making your dreams come true” or “best ever”.

 The prohibition of misleading or deceptive conduct also extends to representations about future matters.
 The ACL requires a person who has made a statement about a future matter to show that they had reasonable grounds for making it, or it will be taken to be misleading (s 4 ACL).

-A person or corporation cannot simply rely on a disclaimer or exclusion clause against a misleading or deceptive conduct claim.
-However, it appears that in some circumstances, an express disclaimer that is prominently displayed may exclude liability for making misleading or deceptive statements in an advertisement.
+A person or corporation cannot rely on a disclaimer or exclusion clause protecting them against a misleading or deceptive conduct claim.
+However, in some circumstances, an express disclaimer that is prominently displayed may exclude liability for making misleading or deceptive statements in an advertisement.

-In Butcher v Lachlan Elder Realty Pty Ltd HCA 60, an advertisement containing two disclaimers was held to make it sufficiently clear that the real estate agent was not the source of the information that was said to be misleading in its advertisement for a property and that it was simply passing on information supplied by others.
+In Butcher v Lachlan Elder Realty Pty Ltd HCA 60, an advertisement containing two disclaimers was held to make it sufficiently clear that the real estate agent was not the source of the misleading information in its advertisement for a property and that it was simply passing on information supplied by others.
 In these circumstances, the real estate agent was held not to be liable for the misleading statements contained in the advertisement.

-In contrast, in Australian Competition and Consumer Commission v Telstra Corporation Ltd FCA 1904, Telstra made various claims about its Next G mobile network, including that it had “coverage everywhere you need it”.
+In contrast, in ACCC v Telstra Corporation Ltd FCA 1904, Telstra made various claims about its Next G mobile network, including that it had “coverage everywhere you need it”.
 In its defence, Telstra argued that some of the advertisements directed consumers to its website, where various disclaimers about the extent of its network’s coverage could be found.
-The court held that this disclaimer did not prevent the conduct from being misleading or deceptive, as it did not sufficiently communicate the information to potential customers.
+The court held that these disclaimers did not prevent the conduct from being misleading or deceptive, as Telstra did not sufficiently communicate the information to potential customers.